-- B-4 Clockable Delay/Echo - Operates at 96kHz and offers a maximum delay time of around 22 seconds. - C-3 Clockable Ping Pong Delay (Z feedback) & C-4 Clockable Ping Pong Delay (Z input pan) - Operate at 96kHz and offer a maximum delay time of around 11 seconds. - D-2 Tape Delay & M-6 Stereo Tape Delay - Maximum delay time is around 11 seconds (mono)/5.5 seconds (stereo).
-The algorithms have an extra 'Coarse' parameter to access the extra delay time available. - K-1 Wavetable VCO, K-2 Clockable Wavetable LFO, K-3 Wavetable Waveshaper, K-4 Clockable Wavetable Envelope & N-5 Pulsar VCO - These algorithms support up to 1000 files in a wavetable folder, and up to 2 million total wave samples (100/29000 on the disting mk4). - All Audio Playback algorithms - 24 bit WAV files are supported. - Triggering latency is down from 3ms to 700μs. - Enhanced support for embedded loop information (see below). - L-1 Stereo Reverb, L-2 Mono-to-Stereo Reverb & L-3 Dual Reverb - The maximum reverb size parameter is 99 (rather than 32). - Changes in reverb size are smooth, without audio glitches. - M-7 Granular Pitch Shifter - The maximum delay parameter is 99 (rather than 32).
+- B-4 Clockable Delay/Echo - Operates at 96kHz and offers a maximum delay time of around 22 seconds. - C-3 Clockable Ping Pong Delay (Z feedback) & C-4 Clockable Ping Pong Delay (Z input pan) - Operate at 96kHz and offer a maximum delay time of around 11 seconds. - C-8 Bit Crusher - Has an option for stereo operation. - D-2 Tape Delay & M-6 Stereo Tape Delay - Maximum delay time is around 11 seconds (mono)/5.5 seconds (stereo).
+The algorithms have an extra 'Coarse' parameter to access the extra delay time available. - G-7 MIDI/CV - Supports MTS (MIDI Tuning Standard) see below. - H-2 Dual Sample and Hold - Has extra features which essentially turn it into a whole new algorithm, which is documented in full below. - K-1 Wavetable VCO, K-2 Clockable Wavetable LFO, K-3 Wavetable Waveshaper, K-4 Clockable Wavetable Envelope & N-5 Pulsar VCO - These algorithms support up to 1000 files in a wavetable folder, and up to 2 million total wave samples (100/29000 on the disting mk4). - All Audio Playback algorithms - 24 bit WAV files are supported. - Triggering latency is down from 3ms to 700μs. - Enhanced support for embedded loop information (see below). - Both MIDI File Playback algorithms - Have an extra parameter, 'MIDI out channel'.
+If set to '-1', the MIDI channels in the file are used (as on the mk4).
+If set to '0', no MIDI is output.
+Otherwise the MIDI in the file is forced to use the set MIDI channel number. - K-5 Programmable Quantizer - Supports MTS (MIDI Tuning Standard) see below. - L-1 Stereo Reverb, L-2 Mono-to-Stereo Reverb & L-3 Dual Reverb - The maximum reverb size parameter is 99 (rather than 32). - Changes in reverb size are smooth, without audio glitches. - M-7 Granular Pitch Shifter - The maximum delay parameter is 99 (rather than 32).